- UPMC Presbyterian, Suite B-400

-In 1987, Dr. Lunsford was responsible for bringing the Gamma Knife to the University of Pittsburgh Medical Center, the first center in the United States to offer this state-of-the-art, minimally invasive form of brain surgery.
+In 1987, Dr. Lunsford was responsible for installing the Gamma Knife to the University of Pittsburgh Medical Center, the fifth unit ever built.
+This medical center was the first in the United States to offer this state-of-the-art, minimally invasive form of brain surgery.
+Since that time, more than 18,800 patients have undergone brain stereotactic radiosurgery using one of the continuously updated versions of the Gamma Knife.
+He and his team have trained more than 2,800 surgeons, oncologists, and physicists in the field of radiosurgery via training courses conducted six times per year.

-Dr. Lunsford received his medical degree in 1974 from the Columbia University College of Physicians and Surgeons.
-He completed his internship in surgery at the University of Virginia Hospital and his residency in neurological surgery at the University of Pittsburgh.
-Following a one-year fellowship in stereotactic and functional neurosurgery at the Karolinska institute in Stockholm, Sweden—studying with professors Lars Leksell and Erik-Olof Backlund—he joined the Department of Neurological Surgery faculty in 1981.
+Dr. Lunsford graduated from the University of Virginia in 1970 and then received his medical degree in 1974 from the Columbia University College of Physicians and Surgeons.
+He completed his internship in surgery at the University of Virginia Hospital and his residency in neurological surgery at the University of Pittsburgh training under Peter Jannetta, MD.
+Following a one-year fellowship in stereotactic and functional neurosurgery at the Karolinska institute in Stockholm, Sweden—where he studied with Professors Lars Leksell and Erik-Olof Backlund—he joined the Department of Neurological Surgery faculty in 1981.

 He is an active staff member of several UPMC hospitals and was president of the medical staff at UPMC Presbyterian from 1999-2001 and past president of the Council of Clinical Chairs for the University of Pittsburgh School of Medicine in 2001-2003.
-Dr. Lunsford chairs the UPMC Health System Technology and Innovative Practice committee and co-chairs the UPMC Brain Mapping (MEG) Center.
+For 16 years Dr. Lunsford chaired the UPMC Health System Technology and Innovative Practice (TIPAC) committee.
+He arranged for installation of the UPMC Magnetoencephalography device and co-chairs the UPMC Brain Mapping (MEG) Center.

 Dr. Lunsford has been board-certified by the American Board of Neurological Surgery since 1983.
-He is the author of 515 published articles and 241 book chapters as well as the editor or co-editor of eleven books.
+He is the author of more than 1,400 published articles, abstracts, and book chapters and has served as the editor or co-editor of 17 books.

 Dr. Lunsford's publications can be reviewed through the National Library of Medicine's publication database.